Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Discussion

 \subsection{Conclusion}

-In summary, this study demonstrated the importance of parameter tuning in capturing the full complexity of spontaneous and evoked brain dynamics.
-The use of Cobrawap was instrumental in refining the model and ensuring its consistency with empirical expectations, allowing us to reproduce key brain activity features such as alpha-band oscillations, infra-slow rhythms, spatio-temporal heterogeneity in network activity and complex evoked responses.
-Our findings establish a proof of concept for a methodology that bridges computational simulations and experimental data in humans, laying the groundwork for future quantitative applications of this approach aimed at the calibration and validation of accurate and reliable whole-brain models.
+In summary, this study demonstrates the importance of parameter tuning in capturing the full complexity of spontaneous and evoked brain dynamics.
+The use of Cobrawap is instrumental in refining the model and ensuring its consistency with empirical expectations, allowing us to reproduce key brain activity features such as alpha-band oscillations, infra-slow rhythms, spatio-temporal heterogeneity in network activity and complex evoked responses.
+The independently developed metrics, applicable to any simulation engine, enable a more systematic approach that creates opportunities for iterative automatic data-driven refinement of model parameters through tools like the Learning-to-Learn (L2L) framework \citep{yegenoglu2022exploring}.
+Our findings establish a proof of concept for a structured methodology that bridges computational simulations and experimental data in humans.
+This paves the way for quantitative calibration and validation of accurate, interpretable, reliable and personalized models of whole-brain dynamics, in both healthy and diseased conditions.

-We introduced a set of metrics that are made available as an independent component, not biased by the choice of a specific simulation engine.
-The metrics, here employed to support the tuning process, can also be used for the cross-comparisons between simulators, and the direct comparisons with experimental data.

-This opens the possibility of integrating computational and empirical approaches more systematically, leveraging automated tools such as the Learning-to-Learn (L2L) framework \citep{yegenoglu2022exploring} to refine model parameters in a data-driven manner.
-By providing a structured approach to comparing simulated and experimental neural activity, our work highlights a pathway toward more robust, interpretable, and generalizable models of brain function.

-More broadly, these results emphasize the necessity of using appropriate calibration strategies and quantitative metrics to enhance the realism and predictive power of computational models.
-Moving forward, this approach could facilitate the systematic investigation of how spatial variability and infra-slow rhythms shape brain network behavior, offering new perspectives on the mechanisms underlying brain state repertoires.